Summer Festival for Flute and Guitar Duos

 Repertoire sharing

-Classes to sharpen your music business skills
+Classes with guest speakers designed to sharpen music business skills

 Closing House Concert by all festival participants